-To make this in a slow cooker, sear the pork in the pan first.
-Transfer seared pork into the slow cooker, pour in the apple juice mixture, and cook on LOW for 6-8 hours.
+To make this in a slow cooker, sear the pork in the pan or in a skillet first.
+Transfer seared pork into the slow cooker, pour in the apple juice mixture, and cook on LOW for about 8 hours.

 Make the BBQ sauce on stove-top.
 Use a sauce pot and bring it to simmer over medium heat.